KainosSoftwareLtd/hibernate-sequences/README.md

 Project showcasing Hibernate ID generation with sequences.
 It covers different ID generation strategies/optimizers and a sample custom sequence ID generator.

+Hibernate is a very useful tool to map Java objects to relational database models in a simple manner.
+However this simplicity forces Hibernate to do a lot of things behind the scene and assume a lot of default behaviours.
+Someone new to Hibernate might not expect certain assumptions it makes.
+One such field within Hibernate is ID generation strategies.

 ## Usage
 * Make sure you have Postgres running and create a database for this project.
-* Review the config to amend database connection details and logging level(INFO recommended for performance runs, DEBUG for inspecting Hibernate usage)
+* Review the config to amend database connection details and logging level(`INFO` recommended for performance runs, `DEBUG` for inspecting Hibernate usage)
 * Run the project with `./go`
 * You can fiddle around by hitting the endpoints that create test entities and use the sequences as a consequence.